-The African American Community Service Agency (AACSA) 41st Annual Dr. Martin Luther King, Jr. Virtual Luncheon is excited about the upcoming program themed "A Promissory Note in Default" on Monday, January 17, 2022 from 12:00 noon to 1:30 pm on Zoom.
+The African American Community Service Agency (AACSA) is excited about the upcoming 43rd Annual Dr. Martin Luther King, Jr. Luncheon program on Monday, January 16, 2023 from 12:00 noon to 2:00 pm.

-Capture the attention of the complete Virtual MLK Luncheon attendee or pinpoint a group particular to your organization’s specialized interests by being a sponsor at the 41st Annual MLK Luncheon.
+Capture the attention of the complete Virtual MLK Luncheon attendee or pinpoint a group particular to your organization’s specialized interests by being a sponsor at the 43rd Annual MLK Luncheon.
 With one of these unique opportunities you have the flexibility to deliver a message, drive brand recognition or create an opportunity for interaction.
-A representative from the African American Community Service Agency, the host for the luncheon, can provide you will full details, options and pricing for any of the high-visibility Premier Opportunities identified here.Download Sponsorship Packet
+A representative from the African American Community Service Agency, the host for the luncheon, can provide you will full details, options and pricing for any of the high-visibility Premier Opportunities identified here.Apply To Be a Sponsor

-As a virtual vendor, not only will you be able to distribute your information at the 41st Annual MLK Luncheon, we also will provide you additional exposure via our web site.
-A representative from the MLK Luncheon Vendor Selection Committee, can provide you with full details on the package and information needed to ensure your business is promoted on our website before, during and after the event.Download Vendor Packet
+As a virtual vendor, not only will you be able to distribute your information at the 43rd Annual MLK Luncheon, we also will provide you additional exposure via our web site.
+A representative from the MLK Luncheon Vendor Selection Committee, can provide you with full details on the package and information needed to ensure your business is promoted on our website before, during and after the event.Apply to be a Vendor

 Thank you to those who chose to be a part of the MLK Luncheon experience by placing your ad in our Souvenir Journal!